To get the above information -- and MORE -- in your e-mail inbox daily, click here.

 Performing a kumkumarchana, especially with Shri Mahalasa Ashtottara, is highly beneficial.

-Shri Mahalasa wears a Jannuve or Yadnopavita or the Holy Thread?
+Shri Mahalasa wears a Janmaue or Yadnopavita or the Holy Thread?
 This is rare for a Goddess!

 Shri Mahalasa Narayani is supposed to be a very Jagruk Daivat (Vigilant Deity) even in these modern times.
 Prayers to her, if performed from the heart, seldom go unanswered.
 Ever since this website was launched we have received several e-mails vouching for this fact.
 Some of the e-mails are really very touching.